solyarisoftware/Olivier-Messiaen-Modes/README.md

 ## Changelog

-- 2024-09-06:
-  - Version 0.1.
+- 2024-09-06: Version 0.1.
 First attempt, no shifts
-- 2024-09-15:
-  - Version 0.5.
+- 2024-09-15: Version 0.5.
 Scale names updated, all shifts (rotations) inserted for all modes
-- 2024-10-04:
-  - updated recordng_and_editing doc explaining how to use `VST: ReaControlMIDI (Cockos)` to play & record snapping to selected mode.
-  - minor correction in the README.
+- 2024-10-04: Updated recordng_and_editing doc explaining how to use `VST: ReaControlMIDI (Cockos)` to play & record snapping to selected mode.
+Minor correction in the README.

 ## 🙏 Status / How to contribute